NES8318 : Assessing the Status of Biodiversity

 Teaching Rationale And Relationship

-Teaching comprises lectures and workshops, supported by online resources, directed reading and guided independent study and reflection.
+Teaching comprises lectures, seminars and workshops, supported by online resources, directed reading and guided independent study and reflection.
 The lectures will introduce current knowledge on a range of biodiversity assessments, and students will be directed to wider reading to deepen this knowledge.
-Diverse workshops will be used to expand and implement knowledge and to develop practical, problem solving and information synthesis skills, and students will be expected to attend all four workshops.
-The online course will provide knowledge that students can work through at their own pace.
+Seminars will provide opportunities for critical thinking and learning from group discussion.
+Diverse workshops will be used to expand and implement knowledge and to develop practical, problem solving and information synthesis skills, and students will be expected to attend all three workshops.

-The coursework assessment will directly use the knowledge and skills developed from lectures and workshops, and so the students will have time to reflect on the material, and will be directed towards additional, optional online courses that they can use to expand their knowledge and inform their coursework.
+The coursework assessment will directly use the knowledge and skills developed from lectures, seminars and workshops, and so the students will have time to reflect on the material, and will be directed towards additional, optional online courses that they can use to expand their knowledge and inform their coursework.

 Assessment Methods